Devwarlt/rc_sdk/map/creation/README.txt

 ####################################
 CROPPING:
 The game engine can't handle large images.
-This means you will need to crop the large map image into smaller images of 2048x2048.
+This means you will need to crop the large map image into smaller images of 640x320.
-To do that, use the "cropping 10x10.bat" file.
+To do that, use the "cropping.bat" file.

 ####################################
 NAMING CONVENTION:

-name.tmx => project saved normally
-name.json => project saved in json
+name.json 	=> 		project saved in json (GOOD format) name.tmx 	=> 		project saved with default format (BAD format) dont save it that way.

-nameA.png => full layer above player
-nameB.png => full layer below player
+nameA.png 	=> 		entire map image Above player nameB.png 	=> 		entire map image Below player

-then use the cropping.bat for both nameA.png and nameB.png to create regions nameA_(0,0) =>	2048x2048 region in the top left corner of the screen, above the player
+nameA_(0,0) =>		640x320 region in the top left corner of the screen, Above the player	(generated via cropping.bat) nameM.png 	=> 		Minimap image x16 smaller than fullsize map								(generated via cropping.bat)